irvingpop/packer-chef-amazon/README.md

-# Packer Percona
+# Packer Chef

-The goal of these packer builds is to create consistent Vagrant boxes across multiple vagrant providers, specifically for Percona vagrant usage.
+The goal of these packer builds is to create consistent Vagrant boxes across multiple vagrant providers, specifically for Chef vagrant usage.
 Currently only Virtualbox and EC2 are supported.

 These setups are typically for the purposes of internal testing and demonstration purposes and don't necessarily reflect recommended production settings.